ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 <img src="images/Gas2.jpg" width="200" length="200">
 <img src="images/Gas3.jpg" width="200" length="200">

-The water in the arrestor expelled the flame and prevented it from traveling towards the cell.
+The water in the arrestor expelled the flame and prevented it from travelling towards the cell.

 #### Conclusion